ManageIQ/guides/ui/queue_wait.md

 ### Running through the Queue and Busy Waiting

-General usecase for the UI is to display stuff from the database and queue request to the database.
+General usecase for the UI is to display information from the database and queue request to the database.

-The state in the database is maintained by workers as well as various taks that are queued are handled by various workers.
+The state in the database is maintained by workers in addition to various tasks that are queued are handled by various workers.

-The UI calls methods on models or services and and those methods queue things that are then done by the workers and later the UI can see the updated state.
+The UI calls methods on models or services, those methods queue tasks that are then acted on by the workers.
+The workers update the database.
+Later the UI can see the updated state.

-Example: If we power off a VM we realy don't do the API call to RHEV or EC2 or VMware straight.
-But we queue duch action.
-In the UI we display a flash message or notification saying that the task was queued.
+Example: If we power off a VM we really don't do the API call to RHEV or EC2 or VMware straight.
+Instead we queue such action and display a flash message or notification saying that the task was queued.

 Later the UI will see the updated state in the database (the VM will be down).